charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 ### I don't want to use vim!

-Sorry to hear that, have you heard of [Neovim](https://github.com/neovim/neovim) but, that is perfectly fine.
+Sorry to hear that, have you heard of [Neovim](https://github.com/neovim/neovim)?
+But, that is perfectly fine.
 The approach is editor agnostic, as `zk` is used to index and search your notes, it has nothing to do with the editor.
 `zk` has really good seperation of concern in this regard.